KEVIN-VN642/Deployment-of-Disaster-Response-App/README.md

 ## 4. How to run project locally
 Run following commands to set up data and model
+- Moving to data folder and run following command to clean data and then save in the database: python ETL_Process.py

     - Moving to data folder and run following command to clean data and then save in the database python ETL_Process.py "disaster_messages.csv" "disaster_categories.csv" "Disaster.db"